-Dog racing also continues in the states of Arkansas, Iowa, Texas and West Virginia.
 However, on October 16, 2019, the owners of Southland Park announced that in response to the Florida phase-out, that they too would begin to wind down live racing operations.
 The only dog track in Arkansas will completely end racing by December 31, 2022.
-The announcement came after negotiations among the racing kennels, ownership and greyhound advocates.
+The announcement came after negotiations among the racing kennels, track ownership and greyhound advocates.

 American track closures follow a 32% decline in greyhound gambling since 2010.
 Similarly, global greyhound gambling is stagnant.